Spherical varieties and p-adic families of cohomology classes

 which is well-defined by \eqref{eq:adjunction}. \end{definition}

-By construction this map is compatible with the action of the Hecke operator $\cT'_{\eta}$, and hence with the ordinary projector $e_{Q_G}$.
+By construction this map commutes with the action of the Hecke operator $\cT'_{\eta}$, and hence with the anti-ordinary projector $e'_{Q_G}$.
 (It is \emph{not} compatible with the action of the abelian group $S_G(\Zp)$.)
-Moreover, we can make the same definitions with the lattice $V_{\lambda, \cO}$ replaced with $V_{\lambda, \cO}^{\mathrm{min}}$ (and the moment maps for the two lattices are compatible).
+Moreover, we can make the same definitions with the lattice $V_{\lambda, \cO}$ replaced with $V_{\lambda, \cO}^{\min}$ (and the moment maps for the two lattices are compatible).